aspiers/emacs/README.md

 INSTALLATION
 ------------

-I would not recommend forking / cloning this repo and attempting to use it directly.
+I would not necessarily recommend forking / cloning this repo and attempting to use it directly.
 However, you will probably be able to benefit from reading through it and stealing at least ideas, if not code.
 If you discover something which you think is useful enough to deserve being properly packaged and published, then feel free to pester me into doing so.
 Stuff in `.emacs.d/lib` is already earmarked for publishing when I get free time for it.

 This repository is designed to be [stowed](http://www.gnu.org/software/stow/) directly into your home